Peter Berlin: Photography

 Berlin's photographs and artwork have been exhibited around the world, including the exhibition "Split/Vision" (New York, 1986), curated by Mapplethorpe, and in the exhibition "Berlin on Berlin" (2006) at the Leslie Lohman Gallery in New York.

 Although he retreated from the limelight in the 1980s, he continues to make videos of himself and lives quietly in San Francisco, where he is still frequently recognized on the streets.

 He was trained in Germany as a photo technician in the 1960s.

 Comeback

 In 2005, filmmaker and writer Jim Tushinski directed and co-produced (with Lawrence Helman), the feature-length documentary That Man: Peter Berlin, which began a resurgence of interest in Berlin's works.
 The documentary premiered at the 2005 Berlin Film Festival and garnered several awards at film festivals worldwide, reconnecting Berlin with his older fans and introducing him to a new generation.
 In 2006, Berlin launched a web site devoted to his work.

+In 2025, Permission to Stare, a new retrospective exhibition of Berlin's work, was presented by Mariposa Gallery during Frieze Los Angeles.